-- The function of each department an get blurred as roles merge.
+- The function of each department gets blurred as roles merge.

 Many organisations develop informal, sometimes invisible structures.
 These are based on the reality of day-to-day interactions at work.
 They are very important, as they can pass on communications (or rumours), they can be friendly and supportive (or form cliques).
 They can also influence decisions, as there is knowledge and discussion at an informal level.
 The influence of these networks is significant.